avxsynth-testing/avxsynth-wiki/Testing-Summary.md

 RGBAdjust

- * analyze=true parameter not working
+ * analyze=true parameter only works on RGB24.
+It produces corrupted text on RGB32.

 Tweak